astrolabsoftware/fink-science-perf/README.md

 ## Performance checks

+### Timing science modules

-to launch the performance test, you can use the `ztf/perf_science_modules.py` script.
+To launch the performance test, you can use the `ztf/perf_science_modules.py` script.
 It will launch a series of Spark jobs to time each science module.

 ```bash
 python perf_science_modules.py -h